jhonr1vera/avila-ecommerce-api/README.md

 - `POST /api/v1/auth/register`:  Both roles

 ```
 NOTE: In the main directory, you will find a file called Avila_Ecommerce.postman_collection.json.
 This file is to import into Postman to obtain all the endpoints and body examples, but if you prefer not to use Postman, there is a dto directory in each entity that contains the type of response expected by the endpoints.
+REMEMBER TO SET THE URL VARIABLE
 ```

 ## Response Format